GridProtectionAlliance/openPDC/Source/Documentation/wiki/Getting_Started.md

 If you installed the openPDC using [the openPDC installers](Getting_Started.md#openpdc_installers), you may need to fix some configuration settings.

--  If you are using the built-in Access database, you may need to change the connection strings in the configuration file to <span class="codeInline">Provider=Microsoft.Jet.OLEDB.4.0; Data Source=C:\\Program Files\\openPDC\\openPDC.mdb </span>(changing Data Source to an absolute path).
+-  If you are using the built-in Access database, you may need to change the connection strings in the configuration file to`Provider=Microsoft.Jet.OLEDB.4.0; Data Source=C:\Program Files\openPDC\openPDC.mdb` (changing Data Source to an absolute path).

 ### Encrypt the configuration settings